chrismenke45/rails_tutorial_blog/README.md

 This is the first tutorial I followed with rails.
-It will be the first working rails appI deploy to heroku.
+It will be the first working rails app I deploy to heroku.
+It can be seen at https://fierce-cove-02558.herokuapp.com/